Equivariant iterated loop space theory and permutative G-categories: The operads , , and

 \begin{defn} Let $U$ be a countable ambient $G$-set that contains countably many copies of each orbit $G/H$.
 Let $U^j$ be the product of $j$ copies of $U$ with diagonal action by $G$, and let $^{j}U$ be the disjoint union of $j$ copies of the $G$-set $U$.
 Here $U^0$ is a one-point set, sometimes denoted $1$, and $^0\!U$ is the empty set, sometimes denoted $\emptyset$ and sometimes denoted $0$. \end{defn}

 Let $\mathbf{j}=\{1,\cdots,j\}$ with its natural left action by $\SI_j$, written $\si\colon \mathbf{j} \rtarr \mathbf{j}$.

-\begin{defn}\mylabel{EGJ} For $j\geq 0$, let $\tilde{\sE}_G(j)$ be the chaotic $\SI_j\times G$-category whose objects are the pairs $(A,\al)$, where $A$ is a $j$-element subset of $U$ and $\al\colon \mathbf{j}\rtarr A$ is a bijection.
-The group $G$ acts on objects by $g(A,\al) = (gA,g\al)$, where $(g\al)(i) = g\cdot \al(i)$.
-The group $\SI_j$ acts on objects by $(A,\al)\si = (A,\al\com \si)$ for $\si\in\SI_j$.
-Since $\tilde{\sE}_G(j)$ is chaotic, this determines the actions on morphisms. \end{defn}
+\begin{defn}\mylabel{EGJ} For $j\geq 0$, let $\tilde{\sE}^U_G(j)$ be the chaotic $G\times \SI_j$-category whose objects are the pairs $(A,\io)$, where $A$ is a $j$-element subset of $U$ and $\io\colon \mathbf{j}\rtarr A$ is a bijection.
+The group $G$ acts on objects by $g(A,\io) = (gA,g\io)$, where $(g\io)(i) = g\cdot \io(i)$.
+The group $\SI_j$ acts on objects by $(A,\io)\si = (A,\io\com \si)$ for $\si\in\SI_j$.
+Since $\tilde{\sE}^U_G(j)$ is chaotic, this determines the actions on morphisms. \end{defn}

-\begin{prop}\mylabel{GSIHtpyType}\cite[6.3]{GMM} For each $j$, the classifying space $|\tilde{\sE}_G(j)|$ is a universal principal $(G,\SI_j)$-bundle. \end{prop}
+\begin{prop}\mylabel{GSIHtpyType}\cite[6.3]{GMM} For each $j$, the classifying space $|\tilde{\sE}^U_G(j)|$ is a universal principal $(G,\SI_j)$-bundle. \end{prop}

-Therefore $\tilde{\sE}_G(j)$ satisfies the properties required of the $j^{th}$ category of an $E_\infty$ $G$-operad.
+Therefore $\tilde{\sE}_G^U(j)$ satisfies the properties required of the $j^{th}$ category of an $E_\infty$ $G$-operad.
 However, these categories as $j$ varies do not form an operad.
-The problem is a familiar one in topology: these categories are analogous to configuration spaces.
-In topology, in order to give configuration spaces the structure of an operad, one must fatten them up; examples are the little cubes operads and the little disks operads.
-Similarly, we must fatten up the above categories to provide enough room for the operad structure.
-We will say more about the analogy in \myref{conf}.
+The problem is a familiar one.
+These categories can be thought of as analogous to configuration spaces.
+Just as we fattened up the configuration space models of \S\ref{sec:ConfigModel} to the little discs operads of \S\ref{sec:DisksSteiner}, we must fatten up these categories to provide enough room for an operad structure.

-\begin{defn}\mylabel{operadPG} We define a reduced operad $\sP_G$ of $G$-categories.
-Let $\sP_G(j)$ be the chaotic $G$-category whose set of objects is the set of injective functions $^j\!U\rtarr U$.
+\begin{defn}\mylabel{operadPG} We define a reduced operad $\sV_G$ of $G$-categories.
+Let $\sV_G(j)$ be the chaotic $G$-category whose set of objects is the set of injective functions $^j\!U\rtarr U$.
 Let $G$ act by conjugation and let $\SI_j$ have the right action induced by its left action on $^j\!U$.
-Let $\id\in \sP_G(1)$ be the identity function $U\rtarr U$.
+Let $\id\in\sV_G(1)$ be the identity function $U\rtarr U$.
 Define

 where $j = j_1+\cdots + j_k$, to be the composite